front-end-foundations/session3/README.md

 ## I - Sushi continued

 Use DOM scripting to create a popover.
-See the readme file in the `_sushi` directory
+See the readme file in the `1-sushi` directory

 ## II - Using floats to create a nav bar

-See the readme file in the `_float-nav` directory
+See the readme file in the `2-float-nav` directory

 ## III - Using flexbox to create a nav bar

-See the readme file in the `_flex-nav` directory
+See the readme file in the `3-flex-nav` directory

 ### Notes